febos/SQUARNA/README.md

     line, and all the following lines will be ignored until the new "name" line.

+    The starting lines in the input file faced before the first ">" symbol will be treated as default reactivities/restraints/reference lines according to the inputformat value.
+The default lines will be used for the individual sequences of appropriate length if the matching individual line is empty or absent.
+See ali_input.afa file in the examples sub-folder for an example of default lines.

     Sequence is the only mandatory field.
 Symbols "AaCcGgUu" will be treated as the four types of RNA bases in the case-insensitive manner.
-Symbols "Tt" will be replaced with U. Symbols ";&" will be treated as the separators of different RNA chains.
+Symbols "Tt" will be replaced with "U".
+Symbols ";&" will be treated as the separators of different RNA chains.
 Symbols ".-~" will be treated as gaps and ignored accordingly (the sequence along with the other data lines will be unaligned for the prediction and